bufbuild/docs.buf.build/docs/bsr/remote-generation/go.md

 ---
-id: consume-generated-go-code
+id: go
-title: Consume generated Go code
+title: Go module proxy
 ---

 > The [remote code generation](/bsr/remote-generation/overview) feature is currently in **alpha**.
-We started with Go and have plans to add support for other languages.
+This doc discusses Go, the first language we added support for, but we have plans to add support for others.
 [Let us know](/contact.md) which language we should tackle next.

 Now that the BSR supports **remote code generation**, you no longer have to maintain Protobuf files, `protoc`-based plugins or generate code locally.
 This is especially useful for API clients, who just want a Go SDK to start consuming an API immediately.